Vyral/monte-mohr-recruiting/_posts/2021-08-30-agent-michael-brobecks-inspiring-story-party-1.md

 **Feel free to watch the full message above, or use these timestamps that will direct you to various points in the video:**

-0:00: Introduction to today’s topic
+0:00—Introduction to today’s topic

-1:00: We all have to pay a price to become the best version of ourselves
+1:00—We all have to pay a price to become the best version of ourselves

-3:10: Michael’s tough childhood
+3:10—Michael’s tough childhood

-4:30: When things began to change for Michael
+4:30—When things began to change for Michael

-5:25: How wrestling in high school taught him discipline
+5:25—How wrestling in high school taught him discipline

-6:30: Michael reached his goal and became one of the top five wrestlers in the state
+6:30—Michael reached his goal and became one of the top five wrestlers in the state

-7:50: Wrapping up today’s topic
+7:50—Wrapping up today’s topic

 Keep a lookout for part two of Michael’s story, coming soon.
 If you ever have any real estate questions, call or email us.
 We would love to help you.